isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2040.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase

 ### Support Level
-Up to 80% for SMEs <br>
+Up to % for SMEs <br>
-N.A. for non-SMEs

-### Things to Note
-Unit is expandable, customizable to hold different types of tools, and fully secured.
+Up to Unit is expandable, customizable to hold different types of tools, and fully secured.

 Support only hardware and software.

 Additional criteria:
 - Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
-- The purchase of pre-owned/used equipment is not supportable.
+- The purchase of pre-owned/used equipment is not supportable.% for non-SMEs

+### Things to Note
+Active

 ### Contact Information
 N.A.